mayhong1/cse15l-lab-reports/report.md

 Working directory: /home/lecture1

 The cd command switches the current working directory to the argument.
-An error occurs because the argument isn't a path to a directory, so the command therefore doesn't work.
+An error occurs because the argument is a path to a file, not a directory, so the command therefore doesn't work.

 ## Here are some examples of the command ls